SwiftLand/AdsRepo/README.md

 ## Running Tests

 To run tests, go to **Edit scheme** and from **Test** in tab **Info** press on **+** to add a new test target. and also you require **Quick** and **Nimble** libraries to run tests which will install if install this pod with tests.

+**NOTE:** If you install with the `GoogleMobileAds` option, In addition to `Core` tests, we also add `GoogleMobileAds` tests to your project which will tests premade repositories, ad loaders, and error handlers for google ads.

 ## FAQ